patrickmonaco/hybridoauth/README.md

 Install
 =============

-create the tables with the following scripts:
+1. create the tables with the following scripts:

-. auth_users.sql
+   * auth_users.sql
-. oauth_log.sql
+   * oauth_log.sql

-Create the package:
+2. Create the package:

-*oauth_pkg.sql
+   * oauth_pkg.sql
-*oauth_pkg.plb
+   * oauth_pkg.plb

-create the REST module:
+3. create the REST module:

-*ORDS_REST_DEMO_eu.gpmfactory.custoauth_2024_03_28.sql
+   * ORDS_REST_DEMO_eu.gpmfactory.custoauth_2024_03_28.sql

-Create a client Credential client and store the client id somewhere.
+4. reate a client Credential client and store the client id somewhere.
 This value will be given to the app developer.